guillermo-carrasco/hadoop/README.md

 	* `default[:hadoop][:datanode][:mapred]['mapred.job.tracker']`: JobTracker hostname and port
 	* `default[:hadoop][:datanode][:mapred]['mapred.local.dir']`: Local dirs for mapred temporal data

+__IMPORTANT__: Change all appearances of "namenode" in the datanode attributed for the proper hostname of the namenode

 You may wish to add more attributes for tuning the configuration file templates.

 Usage